Western Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 16, 2021

 - Western Michigan's games this year have gone over the total in five out of 10 opportunities (50%).

-- The Broncos put up 30.7 points per game, comparable to the 28.2 per matchup the Eagles give up.

-- Western Michigan is 2-2 against the spread and 3-1 overall this season when the team scores more than 28.2 points.
+- When Western Michigan puts up more than 28.2 points, it is 2-2 against the spread and 3-1 overall.

-- Western Michigan is 2-2-1 against the spread and 4-1 overall when the team churns out more than 431.3 yards.
+- Western Michigan is 2-2-1 against the spread and 4-1 overall when the team picks up over 431.3 yards.

-- The Broncos have 12 giveaways this season, while the Eagles have 13 takeaways .
+- This year, the Broncos have 12 turnovers, one fewer than the Eagles have takeaways (13).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.